Blades of Glory is a 2007 comedy film starring Will Ferrell and Jon Heder.

 - Troubling Unchildlike Behavior: During an interview of questions, Chazz is asked if he had a troubled childhood.
 At age 9, he had a questionable scandalous relationship with his 35-year-old girlfriend.
 At age 12, he had a life of running cigarettes and illegal fireworks.
 His nonchalant sarcastic reaction says otherwise.Chazz: Troubled?
 If you call being a 9-year-old kid with a 35-year-old girlfriend "troubled".

 - The Unfavorite: Katie with her brother and sister Stranz and Fairchild.
 They use their parents' car accident in order to make her do their dirty work.
+A childhood photo emphasizes this, showing Katie watching from the sidelines as her parents Otto and Ella favor their eldest talented children twins Stranz and Fairchild.

 - Unlimited Wardrobe: Stranz and Fairchild are always dressed up, even when they're just relaxing at home.

-- Unsettling Gender Reveal: Played for Laughs as one male skate fan is disappointed to discover Jimmy is not a girl.Male Fan: That blonde chick's a dude?
+- Unsettling Gender-Reveal: Played for Laughs as one male skate fan is disappointed to discover Jimmy is not a girl.Male Fan: That blonde chick's a dude?
 (Double Take) Oh man!

 - Vomit Discretion Shot: Chazz, while working for a children's ice show during the three years he is banned from competition, gets drunk and throws up inside his 'evil wizard' giant costume head.